 If you are receiving benefits from the Plan, and are subsequently rehired as a Union Pacific employee, your benefit payments will continue.
 Your ability to start receiving any benefit payments related to your subsequent Union Pacific employment that commences prior to January 1, 2018 is determined under the same rules that apply to a Union Pacific employee.
-Keep in mind if you are rehired on or after January 1, 2018, you will not earn any additional credited service following your subsequent period of Union Pacific employment, nor will your post-rehire compensation be taken into account in determining your final average compensation.

-- The amount of this benefit based on your subsequent period of Union Pacific employment prior to the date you are eligible for normal retirement is equal to what your benefit would have been as of the date you are eligible for normal retirement had you not started receiving benefits from the Plan, reduced by the sum of your benefit resulting from your prior period of Union Pacific employment and the actuarial equivalence of the benefit payments you received through the earlier of when you elect to receive benefit payments relating to your subsequent period of Union Pacific employment or the date you are eligible for normal retirement. - The amount of this benefit based on your subsequent period of Union Pacific employment on and after the date you are eligible for normal retirement and before your required beginning date is equal to the benefit determined as of the date you were eligible for normal retirement, which is adjusted by the actuarial equivalence of any monthly benefit payment not received by you for any month during your ongoing Union Pacific employment in which you are credited with less than 40 hours of service.
+- The amount of this benefit based on your subsequent period of Union Pacific employment prior to the date you are eligible for normal retirement is equal to what your benefit would have been as of the date you are eligible for normal retirement had you not started receiving benefits from the Plan, reduced by the sum of your benefit resulting from your prior period of Union Pacific employment and the actuarial equivalence of the benefit payments you received through the earlier of when you elect to receive benefit payments relating to your subsequent period of Union Pacific employment or the date you are eligible for normal retirement. - The amount of this benefit based on your subsequent period of Union Pacific employment on and after the date you are eligible for normal retirement and before your required beginning date is equal to the benefit determined as of the date you were eligible for normal retirement, which is adjusted by the actuarial equivalence of any monthly benefit payment not received by you for any month during your ongoing Union Pacific employment in which you are credited with less than 40 hours of service. - The amount of this benefit based on your period of Union Pacific employment on and after your required beginning date is normally not any greater than the benefit as of your required beginning date because any additional benefits you may earn are offset by the value of the payments you are receiving.